This baked arctic char fillet with honey soy marinade makes for one easy (and scrumptious) seafood dinner that’s sure to be a family favourite!

 Instructions

-- Pour marinade over fish and turn arctic char to get marinade all over.
+- Pour half of the soy sauce mixture over the arctic char and then turn the fish over to ensure it's well-coated in the marinade.
 Let it marinate for 30 minutes.
-Meanwhile, preheat oven to 400 degrees Fahrenheit for use shortly.
+Meanwhile, preheat the oven to 400 degrees Fahrenheit for use shortly.

-- Remove arctic char from marinade and reserve marinade (I like to scrape off most of the minced garlic and ginger and keep for marinade).
+- Remove the arctic char from the marinade.
+Scrape off most of the minced garlic and ginger.

 Notes